 As for Matthew 22:14, a footnote in the New International Version (NIV) of the Bible provides the following comments: “God invites ‘many’ (perhaps ‘all’ in view of the Semitic usage of ‘many’) to be part of his kingdom, but only a ‘few’ are chosen by him.
 This does not mean that God chooses arbitrarily.
 The invitation must be accepted. . . .”
-In other words, this verse indicates that God chooses (i.e., saves) only those who accept His invitation to receive eternal salvation.
+In other words, this verse of scripture indicates that God chooses (i.e., saves) only the people who accept His invitation to receive eternal salvation.
 The prior verses in Matthew 22, which pertain to the parable of the wedding feast, support this viewpoint.

 [W]e know that all things work together for good to those who love God, to those who are called according to His purpose.
 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.
 Moreover whom He predestined, these He also called; whom He called, these He also justified; and whom He justified, these He also glorified.